FrozenTune/MusicPlayer/README.md

 # MusicPlayer
-A music player based on Newease Cloud Music.
+A music player based on Netwease Cloud Music.